subquery/cosmos-subql-starter/Persistence/persistence-starter/README.md

 A SubQuery package defines which data SubQuery will index from the blockchain, and how it will store it.

-This Starter Package by default allows **indexing all Delegator Reward withdrawls on Persistence**.
+This Starter Package by default allows **indexing all Delegator Reward withdrawals on Persistence**.

 ## Preparation